TheRensselaerIDEA/twitter-nlp/README.md

 # return results in chronological order or as a random sample within the range
 # (ignored if semantic_phrase is not blank)
 random_sample <- TRUE
+# if using random sampling, optionally specify a seed for reproducibility.
+For no seed, set to NA.
+random_seed <- NA
 ```

 #### Temporary clustering settings